 - Information in papers may be redundant, returning to the same topic focus repeatedly

-be able to state facts and details, but be greatly challenged by papers
+- Student may be able to state facts and details, but be greatly challenged by papers requiring

 - Use clear and detailed directives when referring to revisions that need to be made

-- Listing or numbering changes on the paper will provide guidelines for student when working
+- Listing or numbering changes on the paper will provide guidelines for students when working

 - If modeling writing rules, write them on a separate sheet for future reference

 - Ask students to repeat directions in their own words to check comprehension